cloudfoundry/docs-bosh/content/nats-ca-rotation.md

 ## Execution

 ### Step 1: Update the director, health monitor, and NATS server jobs, to introduce the new CA {: #step-1}

+In the `bosh create-env` invocation for updating the Director, add the `add-new-ca.yml` ops-file like in the example below.
+The content of this file is detailed later.

 ```shell
 bosh create-env ~/workspace/bosh-deployment/bosh.yml \